EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 4. Tensorboard visualizer (optional)
 ************************************

-*If you want to inspect the model behavior in more detail after the trianing, you can use this algorithm and the logger location to open a Tensorboard, which is an interactive graphical environment to inspect model training behavior.
+* If you want to inspect the model behavior in more detail after the training you can use this algorithm and the logger location to open a Tensorboard, which is an interactive graphical environment to inspect model training behavior.

-*

 5. Deep Learning Tester
 =======================